suffolklibraries/lgc/content/collections/events/in-conversation-art-station.md

     content:
       -
         type: text
         text: 'The Old Theatre is a 2-minute walk from the Framlingham Castle.
-It can also be accessed by bus from the Old Cattle Market (Ipswich) using the 118 bus. '
+It can also be easily accessed by bus from the Old Cattle Market (Ipswich) using the 118 line. '
   -
     type: heading
     attrs: